fable-community/fable-pack-example/README.md

 ```

 Check the `manifest.json` file in this repo for all the details about the data that a character can hold like `name`, `images`, `description`, `externalLinks`.

+Check [character.json docs](https://github.com/fable-community/docs/blob/main/docs/character.md) for all the details about the data that a character can hold: like `name`, `images`, `description`, `externalLinks`.

 ### Conflicts